ratehub/code-style/javascript/README.md

-# RateHub React Style guide
+# Ratehub React Style Guide
 *Javascript coding style focusing on readability and maintainability*

 ## Statement of Purpose